Updated on September 27, 2023

 Mechanic’s liens are a somewhat speedy tool in construction disputes that allow contractors, subcontractors, material suppliers and laborers on construction projects to place a lien on the owner’s property.

-(2) Time Frame for Recording a lien: There are various time frames for recording a lien that are controlled by statute.
-Generally, however, the direct contractor must record the lien after the contract work is completed and prior to the expiration of either (1) 60 days after recording a notice of completion or notice of cessation or (2) 90 days after the completion of the work if there is no notice of completion or notice of cessation of labor recorded.
+There are various time frames for recording a lien that are controlled by statute.
+Generally, however, the direct contractor must record the lien after the contract work is completed and prior to the expiration of either

 The law on mechanic’s liens in the state of California is quite specific with a complicated and detailed statutory framework.
 At Schorr Law, our Los Angeles mechanic’s lien attorneys, have experience dealing with mechanic’s liens on both commercial and residential property.

-For help with your mechanic’s lien case or to inquire about a free consultation, contact us today at (310) 954-1877, firstname.lastname@example.org or by filling out our Contact Form.
+For help with your mechanic’s lien case or to inquire about a free consultation, contact us our expert real estate lawyers today at (310) 954-1877, [email protected] or by filling out our Contact Form.

 See related: Mechanic’s Lien Recording Timeframe